RosettaCommons/documentation/application_documentation/structure_prediction/abinitio.md

 # Abinitio

+An introductory tutorial on _ab initio_ can be found [here](https://www.rosettacommons.org/demos/latest/tutorials/denovo_structure_prediction/Denovo_structure_prediction).
+A tutorial on protein folding using the broker can be found [here](https://www.rosettacommons.org/demos/latest/tutorials/advanced_denovo_structure_prediction/folding_tutorial)

 ## Basic Algorithm, FragmentSampler

 The fragment assembly proceeds in 4 stages that differ mainly by the ScoreFunction and the fragment size applied during the trial moves.
 The third stage is split into two sub-stages stage IIIa and IIIb.
 The weight-sets to create the ScoreFunctions are stored in the Rosetta database under the names `score0`, `score1`, `score2`, `score5` and `score3`, for stage 1, 2, 3a, 3b and 4, respectively.
 To manipulate the scoring during assembly stages one has to provide a score patch using the flags `-abinitio:stageX_patch file.wts_patch`, where X = 1, 2, 3a, 3b or 4, respectively and file.wts_patch is a file containing the patch.
 There is no single flag to patch the ScoreFunctions of all stages at once.